EVM is built on three metrics: Planned value, earned value, and actual cost.

 1. Planned Value = Planned Revenue

-Planned Value provides the baseline for tracking project performance in EVM, representing the value a project is expected to deliver over its duration.
-In the context of consulting projects, Planned Value represents the revenue a project is expected to earn through completion, adding up to the overall project fee or budget.
-In other words, Planned Value is Planned Revenue.
+Planned value (PV) provides the baseline for tracking project performance in EVM, representing the value a project is expected to deliver over its duration.
+In the context of consulting projects, PV represents the revenue a project is expected to earn through completion, adding up to the overall project fee or budget.
+In other words, planned value is planned revenue.

 2. Earned Value = Earned Revenue

-The second metric of EVM is Earned Value.
-For design consultancies, this is more aptly termed Earned Revenue, as the metric represents the revenue a project earns as work is performed and milestones are achieved.
+The second metric of EVM is earned value (EV).
+For design consultancies, this is more aptly termed earned revenue; it represents the revenue a project earns as work is performed and milestones are achieved.

 There are multiple ways to earn revenue on a project.
 Revenue may be earned when the project team charges hours or expenses to the project.
 Hours charged on a timesheet may be converted into revenue via contracted labor multipliers or bill rate schedules.
 Expense charges — like travel, printing, or subcontractor expenses — may be converted into revenue via contracted expense multipliers or unit pricing rate schedules.

 Revenue may also be earned as project managers assess percent complete across the project WBS.
-These assessments are often done a monthly basis, and often stem from progress to-date and how much work remains.
+These assessments are often done monthly, and usually stem from progress to-date and how much work remains.

-Regardless of how it’s calculated, Earned Revenue is often governed by Planned Revenue, which in turn is tied to contract terms.
-For instance, if the contract dictates a lump sum or fixed fee, Earned Revenue cannot exceed this amount.
-A similar limit applies for projects that have cost plus (i.e. time and materials) contracts up to a predetermined maximum amount.
+Regardless of how it’s calculated, earned revenue is often governed by planned revenue, which in turn is tied to contract terms.
+For instance, if the contract dictates a lump sum or fixed fee, earned revenue cannot exceed this amount.
+A similar limit applies for projects that have cost-plus contracts up to a predetermined maximum amount.

 3. Actual Cost = Actual Effort

-The final core EVM metric, Actual Cost, is the market (or retail) value of cost a project incurs as work is performed.
-This metric provides consultancies with a way to compare how much effort has been expended on a project in relation to the Planned Revenue and Earned Revenue on the project.
-As such, in a professional services context, this metric is better termed Actual Effort.
+The final core EVM metric, actual cost (AC), is the market (or retail) value of cost a project incurs as work is performed.
+This metric provides consultancies with a way to compare how much effort has been expended on a project in relation to the planned revenue and earned revenue on the project.
+As such, in a professional services context, this metric is better termed actual effort.

 In order to leverage EVM effectively, a design consultancy must translate EVM’s three core metrics to fit the unique way professional services projects are contracted and delivered.
-With this understanding, a firm can take the next step of defining additional metrics and thresholds that leverage these core metrics – enabling better insight into project status and helpful early warning indicators of project issues.
+With this understanding, a firm can take the next step of defining additional metrics and thresholds that leverage these core metrics, thus gaining greater insight into project status and enabling early warning indicators of project issues.

 I’ll discuss this next step in the third post of this EVM series.
 In the meantime, please share your EVM questions and/or experiences in a comment below!